 Originally opened as Tres Cabezas in 2002, 19grams is a pioneer in Berlin’s specialty coffee community.
 Despite its senior status, this Berlin cafe has evolved with the times by changing its name in 2018 and expanding to four locations.

 During our visit at 19grams’ centrally located Alexanderplatz cafe, we fueled up with bowls of granola and cups of signature bloody good coffee brewed with 19 grams of house-roasted single-origin beans.
-Multi-tasking as a roastery and event space, this location is notable for large windows that allow light to stream into the cafe’s expansive space.
+Multi-tasking as a roastery and event space, this location is notable for its large windows that allow light to stream into the cafe’s expansive space.